roderickmackenzie/matlab_robot_buggy/WS1/worksheet_1.md

-Figure 29: Image of ultrasonic sensor mounted about the battery pack.
-It should just sit in the grove.

-Step 8: Once all the wiring is complete, it should look like the image shown in figure 28.
-At this point, the wiring is complete and the top plate can be secured with nuts four M3 nuts.
-Figure 30: Image of how the buggy should look once fully wired.

-Step 9: Finally the camera and camera mount can be attached to the buggy.
-First, slide the ribbon cable of the camera through the slot in the front of the buggy (figure 31).
-The camera is then connected to the raspberry pi using a ribbon cable.
-To connect the camera to the pi, you must lift the black clip shown in figure 31 and slide in the ribbon cable with the metal contacts facing away from the USB ports.
-Once the ribbon cable is in place, the black clip can be pressed down, locking the ribbon cable in.
-If you struggle with this ask a demonstrator for help!!
-They ribbon cable is very easy to damage.
-Figure 31: Camera board ribbon cable attached to the raspberry pi

-Step 10: With the pi camera connected, you can now place it inside the camera mount as is shown in figure 32.
-The camera mount can then be attached to the raspberry pi using the M3 bolts and nuts, as can be seen in figures 30 and 31.
-Figure 32: Camera board in the mount, attached to the underside of the top plate

 Testing the Buggy
 Now the Buggy is complete.
 Ask a demonstrator to come over and check all the wiring is OK.
 If all is well, place the buggy on the ground and turn it on.
 The image that was written to the PI contains a script that will automatically run when the raspberry pi is turned on.
 This stage will allow you to make sure that the buggy has been built properly, so ensure you look to make sure the motors are functioning correctly and in a straight line.
 If the echo sensor is working correctly, the buggy should reverse when in proximity to solid objects.
 In the case of the buggy not functioning correctly, get a demonstrator to come over and check the connections.

 Marked assignment due at the end of the lab.
 This is worth 20% of this series of labs:
 Get a demonstrator to take a photo of your group with the completed buggy with a camera phone.
 You must then each individually upload this photo to moodle into the hand in box called “Buggy: Assignment 1”.
 Really this is just a nice way of checking that you were at the lab and were involved in building the buggy.
 Not all assignments in this lab will be that easy. ;)

 Wile group work is fun, it’s also fun to do your own thing.
 So for this worksheet, all parts are to be done individually, except Question 1 which you will have to do in a group.
 The usual plagiarism rules will apply for all but question 1.
 As ever, the demonstrators in the lab are here to help you.
 For all questions but number 1, you can use matlab on the computers in C19/C20, you don’t need the buggy.